rakuNya/Yolov7-dfc/README.md

 parser.add_argument('--data', type=str, default='data/data.yaml', help='data.yaml path')
 ```

-For certain modules and network structures in the improved model, you can find the defined functions in common.py under the path yolov7-dfc/models, as well as in loss.py and general.py under yolov7-dfc/utils.
-By modifying these files, you can replace corresponding modules and adjust the structure to implement other customized operations.

 To use UA-DETRAC dataset (download) or other datasets, please change the of data.yaml in yolov7-dfc/data